Thrombosis of the hepatic artery. Hepatic vein thrombosis

 For this use:

 • Anticoagulants (Clexane, Fragmin, etc.).
-They inhibit the formation of fibrin filaments, from which clots are subsequently formed.
-Prevent an increase in the size of existing blood clots, activate natural processes aimed at breaking them down.
+They inhibit the formation of fibrin threads, from which clots subsequently form.
+Prevents the increase in the size of existing blood clots, activates natural processes aimed at their splitting.

 • Diuretics.
-They help to remove edema, which are the result of thrombosis.
-For this purpose, Spironolactone, Furosemide, Veroshpiron, Lasix, etc. are used.
+They help remove swelling that is a consequence of thrombosis.
+For this purpose, Spironolactone, Furosemide, Veroshpiron, Lasix, etc. are used).

 • Thrombolytics (Urokinase, Alteplase, Actilyse, etc.).
-Promote the dissolution of clots, thus restoring free blood flow.
-The use of thrombolytics is indicated in the initial stages of the development of the disease.
+Helps dissolve clots, thus restoring free blood flow.
+The use of thrombolytics is indicated in the initial stages of the disease.

-In addition, with increased blood pressure use antihypertensive drugs, with varicose veins and circulatory disorders - venotonics.
+In addition, with increased blood pressure use antihypertensive drugs, for varicose veins and circulatory disorders - venotonics.

 Surgery

-With a decrease in the lumen of the inferior vena cava associated with chronic inflammation or education atherosclerotic plaques recommended angioplasty.
-A stent is then placed to keep the vein wide enough to prevent it from collapsing.
+When the lumen of the inferior vena cava decreases associated with chronic inflammation or education atherosclerotic plaques, angioplasty is recommended.
+In this case, a stent is placed to ensure that the vein is wide enough and prevent its subsequent collapse.

 Shunting will help reduce the pressure in the sinusoidal spaces.
 This method is indicated for the formation of blood clots in the inferior vena cava.